 1. Advise the legislature and state agencies on matters relating to this state's history and historic preservation.

-2. Recommend measures to the legislature and state agencies to coordinate or improve the effectiveness of activities of state agencies and agencies of the political subdivisions of this state and other persons relating to the interpretation, research, writing and teaching of this state's history, heritage and historic preservation, including the Indian nations' history, heritage and preservation.
+2. Recommend measures to the legislature and state agencies to coordinate or improve the effectiveness of activities of state agencies and agencies of the political subdivisions of this state and other persons relating to interpreting, researching, writing and teaching this state's history, heritage and historic preservation, including the Indian nations' history, heritage and preservation.

-3. Advise the legislature and state agencies on the dissemination of information pertaining to activities relating to historic preservation as provided in paragraph 2.
+3. Advise the legislature and state agencies on disseminating information pertaining to activities relating to historic preservation as provided in paragraph 2 of this subsection.

-4. Encourage, in cooperation with appropriate public and private agencies, the Indian nations and other persons, training and education in the field of the interpretation, research, writing and teaching of this state's history, heritage and historic preservation.
+4. Encourage, in cooperation with appropriate public and private agencies, the Indian nations and other persons, training and education in the field of interpreting, researching, writing and teaching this state's history, heritage and historic preservation.

-5. Assist in the establishment of the Arizona register of heritage agriculture as provided in section 3-162.
+5. Assist in establishing the Arizona register of heritage agriculture pursuant to section 3-162.

-6. Submit annually on September 30 a report of the commission's activities to the director for inclusion in the annual report of the state library.
+6. On September 30 of each year, submit a report of the commission's activities to the director for inclusion in the annual report of the state library.